followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxRangeSelector/1 Configuration/scale/linearThreshold.md

 ===========================================================================

 <!--shortDescription-->
 Specifies a value used to calculate the range on a [logarithmic scale]({basewidgetpath}/Configuration/scale/#type) within which the scale should be linear.
-This prevents generating an infinite number of small axis values.
+Applies only if the data source contains negative values or zeroes.
 <!--/shortDescription-->

 <!--fullDescription-->